bradleyeckert/chad/verilog/doc/spif.md

 ## Sample MCU

 The MCU in the `verilog` folder connects to SPI flash and a USB UART such as CH330N.
-A pushbutton can keep CS# high so the MCU bootloader sees a blank flash so that it doesn't try to boot up.
+If software somehow manages to disable the ISP, a shorting block or pushbutton can keep CS# high so the MCU bootloader sees a blank flash so that it doesn't try to boot up.
 The UART then has free reign over the SPI flash for programming it.

 Any synthesis tool will infer the RAMs, although some will warn you about possible simulation mismatch.
 Such problems occur if you try to